Frequently Asked Questions

 > When will courses be taught in Canvas?

 Our current timeline has courses being taught live in Canvas beginning Summer term 2019.
 This will provide the time needed for implementation, training, and planning a successful transition.
-The initial summer term will consist of our "Early Adopters", all instructors should plan to begin teaching in Canvas in Fall 2019.
+While the summer term will consist of our "Early Adopters", all instructors should plan to begin teaching in Canvas in Fall 2019.
 This is when our system admin will request that all courses are loaded in Canvas, instead of Blackboard.
-Exceptions will be made if Blackboard use is needed during this term.
+Exceptions will be made if Blackboard use is needed during this term for specific instances as requested.

 > What kind of technical support can our faculty, staff and students expect during the transition?